The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Trap 1: action.function Must Be the Full Endpoint URL

-The button definition I first wrote looked like this:
+The first button definition we wrote was:

 # ❌ Doesn't work — specifying a function name in function